vosaul/status.im/content/tutorials.md

 {{% tab DIY %}}
 ### Do It Yourself with `status-dev-cli`

+First, install the `status-dev-cli` tools globally using NPM.
+Then, create a directory for your app to live in, switch into it, and create an `index.html` file and an `app.js` file.

 ```shell
 npm install -g status-dev-cli
 mkdir ~/my-dapp && cd my-dapp
 touch index.html app.js
 ```

+The index.html will be really simple.
+We are going to add several meta tags to make our DApp look good on the small screens of mobile phones, and add a span that will be used by our JavaScript.

+Our `app.js` file will also be simple.
+We are going to display the information about your account inside a span with `account id`.
+Status injects `web3.js` automatically, so you have an access to web3 variable from everywhere and you don’t need to care about including `web3.js` manually.
+However, you can do this and most probably you want to do this if you want to make your DApps work on other platforms.

 > In index.html, add:

 ```html